 Muir is on paid administrative leave from his town positions as captain of the Stockbridge Fire De partment, town emergency management director, and Town Offices facility manager, as well as his seat on the Board of Health.

-Muir worked for the Berkshire Hills Regional School District from 2002 to 2007 as a student center support coordinator, with responsibilities that included controlling student behavior and improving student self-esteem, as well as supervising children
+Muir worked for the Berkshire Hills Regional School District from 2002 to 2007 as a student center support coordinator, with responsibilities that included controlling student behavior and improving student self-esteem, as well as supervising children in the cafeteria and playground.

 According to a police report, two 10-year-old students in 2004 accused Muir of inappropriately touching them while giving them piggyback rides on the playground.
 At the time, one of the students also said Muir pulled up her shirt twice and pulled up her dress and grabbed her buttocks over her underwear on another occasion.
 Those alleged victims are 17 and 18 now.